OfficeDev/office-js-docs-pr/docs/develop/add-ins-with-angular2.md

 ## Using the Office Dialog API with Angular

-The Office add-in Dialog API enables your add-in to open a page in a semimodal dialog box that can exchange information with the main page, which is typically in a task pane.
+The Office Add-in Dialog API enables your add-in to open a page in a semimodal dialog box that can exchange information with the main page, which is typically in a task pane.

 The [displayDialogAsync](https://docs.microsoft.com/javascript/api/office/office.ui?view=office-js) method takes a parameter that specifies the URL of the page that should open in the dialog box.
 Your add-in can have a separate HTML page (different from the base page) to pass to this parameter, or you can pass the URL of a route in your Angular appication.